ArminMahban/express-workshop/README.md

 ## What We Will Be Building
 A quote board site with the ability to
-1. Create Post
-1. Edit a Post
+1. Create a Quote
-1. Delete a Post
+1. Delete a Quote

 ## What are Node.js and Express?
 [Node.js](https://nodejs.org/en/) is a Javascript environment that allows us to